Pinu, Papua New Guinea: The journey of the Kabadi tribes

-The Kabadi people through oral history recorded and passed on by a folk song talks about the Koitabu warlord surrounding Matabaila with his warriors, and attacking the village.
-Kere, while visiting his concubine sensed the danger and raced all the way to Vanuapaka; gathered reinforcement, return, and the Kabadis surrounded them and murdered all of them, presented the 'price kill' to the paramount chief.
+The Kabadi people through oral history recorded and passed on by folk songs depicting tribal wars; a Koitabu warlord surrounding Mataebaile with his warriors, and attacking the village.
+Historical accounts have it that Kere from Vanuamago, while visiting his concubine sensed the danger and raced all the way to Vanuapaka; gathered reinforcement, return, and the Kabadis surrounded them and murdered all of them, presented the 'price kill' to the paramount chief.
 The location upon which the battle took place was called Eke'ekena, a splinter tribe of Ivei.
 Today, the Eke'ekena people lay claim to this location which was renamed after the battle, and today it is called 'Amadi'.
 The Abadis withstood on-going wars for over two centuries and today stand proud to stake claim to the land they invaded, conquered and live to tell the tale.
 Oral citations of warriors like 'Boi Pipi' and numerous others are testament to this claim.
 "Tamate" also stated in his writings about the Kabadis constant war thus, saw the urgent need for peace.

 Oral history states seven tribes migrated together and eventually settled on the Kabadi land.
 The seven tribes had their respective chiefs who were tasked with specific roles.
 These are head warriors, magicians or sorcerers, messengers, and interpreters.
 To this day, there are still seven tribes with seven clan chiefs.
 During the arrival of the colonisers, government officials who visited the Abadi plains encouraged people to move and settled together in villages.
 This was to ensure the Crown accounted for everyone, and to ensure much-needed services can be provided to them.
 The early patrol officers that visited the villages on the Gabadi plain named the villages 'Vanuapaka' which literally means 'big village', due to it been the political and administrative center, while there were satellite villages such as Ukaukana, keveona, Matepaila villages - according Seligman who wrote in his book The Melanesians of British New Guinea 'the three best known villages of Kabadi Vanuapaka, kopuana and Ukaukana'. p.
 27 subnotes.
 Even so, other settlements continued to exist around the Abadi plains which grew with families and clans moving to strategic locations for easy access to food, and also protect the lands acquired by the Chief.
-The main tribe called the Vanuapaka was led by the Paramount Chief Aro Ure Aba moura (I), all the other tribes functioned around the sovereignty of the chief, he issued instructions and was the ultimate law.
+The main tribe called 'Vanuapaka' governed by a powerful chief called Aro Ure Aba moura (I), all the other tribes functioned around the sovereignty of the chief, he issued instructions and was the ultimate law.
 He personally named and put in place clan leaders, and his word was law.